fredericbonnet/helena/docs/src/helena-dialect/variables.spec.md

   The command will return an error when a qualified name selector fails and no default value is provided.

-- ✅ name tuples with default

-  Default values are not supported with name tuples.

 ## `exists`